gcassel/Modular-Organizing-Terminology/terms/ecosystem.md

 #### Notes

 Each ecosystem is *a system of systems*, because each organism is a system.
-Ecosystems can have many systemic [levels of organizing](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/compound-terms/level-of-organizing.md).
+Ecosystems can have many systemic *[levels of organizing](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/level-of-organizing.md)*.